eddie-jimenez/NinjaOne/Ninja Watcher/README.md

 5. Writes the LaunchAgent plist to `/Library/LaunchAgents/`
 6. Configures `newsyslog` log rotation
 7. Loads the LaunchDaemon via `launchctl bootstrap system`
-8. Bootstraps the LaunchAgent into the current logged-in user's GUI session via `launchctl asuser`
+8. Bootstraps the LaunchAgent into the current logged-in user's GUI session
-9. Verifies both loaded successfully
+9. Verifies both loaded successfully using `launchctl print` (not `launchctl list` — list can hang in System session context)

 ### Re-deployment / Updates